dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2389: Equity fosters access to resources and opportunities.
+### T2389: We should work towards a more equitable society rather than attributing success to luck.

 |Support|
 |---|